 What is a hiatial hernia and its symptoms?
 Can it cause shortness of breath??

-Because the stomach assumes space in the chest, leaving less room for the lungs to function at capacity, yes, large or severe hiatal hernias can sometimes cause shortness of breath.
-Hiatal hernias can also cause:
+Since you asked whether these kinds of hernias can cause shortness of breath, it can be helpful to start with symptoms.
+Given that the stomach assumes space in the chest when a hiatal hernia occurs, leaving less room for the lungs to function at capacity, this can sometimes cause those with hiatal hernias to experience shortness of breath.
+Additionally, these types of hernias can also cause:

 - Chest pain

 - Abdomen pain

 While shortness of breath and chest pain can both be symptoms of a hiatal hernia, these symptoms can also stem from several other health conditions as well.
 Moreover, while hiatal hernias can affect anyone of any age, gender, or race/ethnicity.
 It primarily affects those who are 50 years of age or older because the diaphragm is more likely to be weakened, which would allow for the stomach to bulge through.
 In addition, hiatal hernias are also more common in individuals who smoke and those who are overweight or obese.

 In order to diagnose a hiatal hernia, a health care provider may perform a simple chest x-ray, possibly with a barium swallow.
 This involves the patient drinking a chalky beverage containing the chemical barium, which allows for the workings of the stomach to be more visible on an x-ray.
 Additionally, they may perform an endoscopy, which is when a small tube with a light and video camera is inserted down the throat.
 This procedure is designed to check for inflammation in the esophagus and stomach.
 In cases where symptoms can’t be managed by other means, such as taking prescribed or over-the-counter medications that reduce or block acid production, surgery may be an option to repair a hiatal hernia.